firebase/FirebaseUI-iOS/samples/swift/README.md

 This directory contains a collection of swift code samples.

 In order to run the project you'll need a valid app in Firebase and the `GoogleService-Info.plist` file for that project.
-Add the plist to the `uidemo` folder (the one with all the class files) and the project should build correctly.
+Drag the plist into the project root and the project should build correctly.